Washington Nationals (2005-Present)

 Late in the 2004 season, Major League Baseball announced that they were moving the team to Washington D.C. in 2005, and the Major League baseball saga in Montreal was over.

 Since the move to Washington the team has flourished.
 Ted Lerner bought the team in 2006, injecting money and direction into the club.
 The team on the field responded by winning four Eastern Division Pennants since 2012.
-They have yet to make it out of the first round in the playoffs, but both on the field and off the field the franchise is now thriving in the Nation’s Capital.
+They could not make it out of the first round in the playoffs until 2019, when as a Wild Card team they ousted the 106 win Los Angeles Dodgers and the 107 win Houston Astros on their way to their first World Championship.
+Both on the field and off the field the franchise is now thriving in the Nation’s Capital.

 Gary Carter (1974-1984) was an 11 time All Star, and three time Gold Glove.
 One of the 10 top catchers of all time.